Jack: No! I feel like a shark working in a bait shop!

 - M'Lee's plotline was apparently going to come to some sort of larger fruition later on, had the series continued.
 Sadly...

 - Lyekka of Lexx was very matter-of-fact about this: she'd "prefer" not to eat her human friends, but deprived of other food sources, she would.
+It was less of a problem than in most stories, since the main characters are all completely indifferent to the deaths of humans who aren't them.

-- An odd, non-predatory and character-specific example comes in The Sarah Connor Chronicles, where Cameron admits to John Connor that, deep down, her hard-wired programming is permanently directing her to kill him at all times, and is overridden only by the other programming that the future John Connor used on her.
+- An odd, non-predatory and character-specific example comes in Terminator: The Sarah Connor Chronicles, where Cameron admits to John Connor that, deep down, her hard-wired programming is permanently directing her to kill him at all times, and is overridden only by the other programming that the future John Connor used on her.
 At one point, Cameron does revert and starts trying to kill John, only to override her own termination directives at the last second.
 Cameron also has to fight the opposite reaction when dealing with people she interprets as threats to John, and also admits that she doesn't know whether she will kill someone who she views as a threat.
 Her uncertainty regarding both of these eventually drives her to wire up an explosive device into her skull in case she loses control and needs to be put down.

-- Oddly simultaneously inverted and played straight in Supernatural.
+- Oddly simultaneously inverted and played straight.
 Sam is a demon blood-tainted human who became addicted to demon blood and the demon-exorcising power that it provides.
 Withdrawal kind of sucks when your main target as a hunter is demons and your weapon of choice is a knife.
 And then the demons use this advantage and make him drink their blood.
 It doesn't turn out well for them.

 - Seen again in episode 2.03 when Matt started bleeding and Caroline just couldn't resist taking a bite.